 Private Lending in a Self-Directed IRA

 Also sometimes called peer-to-peer lending, this strategy allows the IRA to play the part a bank normally would in extending private notes to individuals or entities seeking to borrow money.
-Private lending in a self-directed IRA allows you earn income on the interest and terms of loans on a tax-free or tax-deferred basis.
+Private lending in a self-directed IRA allows you to earn income on the interest and terms of loans on a tax-free or tax-deferred basis.
 All payments from the borrowers go into your IRA.

 As the IRA owner, you call the shots.
 You vet the borrowers and set the terms of the loan—the interest rate, down payment, and repayment window.
 You also determine if the loan is secured or unsecured.